2.30 CONSTRUCTION PERIOD

 2.33 WEEKLY REPORT OF WORKING DAYS (FORM 830238)

 "Weekly Report of Working Days" (working day report) is an Iowa DOT form used to document time charged versus actual work completed.
-The use of computer generated forms is acceptable PROVIDED the computer form is modeled around Form 830238 and has few modifications.
 Two forms currently used for reporting of time charges are:

 n The "Weekly Report of Working Days" (Form 830238) is the standard form used for all construction and/or maintenance contracts.

 n Incentive/Disincentive contracts require charging of calendar days during critical closure periods.
-The "Weekly Report of Working Days for Incentive/Disincentive Clause" (Form 830241) is available on request from the Office of Construction and Materials.
-An electronic version of the form is also available in Excel format.
+The "Weekly Report of Working Days for Incentive/Disincentive Clause" (Form 830241) is available on the Forms website.

 Except for tracking Critical Closure Days, the forms look about the same and their preparation is similar.